 Web3D Board of Directors

-Don Brutzman is a computer scientist and associate professor working in the Modeling Virtual Environments & Simulation (MOVES) Institute at the Naval Postgraduate School in Monterey California.
-Currently he cochairs the Extensible 3D (X3D), X3D CAD and X3D Earth Working Groups for the Web3D Consortium.
-Together with Len Daly he is coauthor of the book X3D Graphics for Web Authors, published April 2007 by Morgan Kaufmann.
-He is principal investigator for the Massive Multiplayer Online Wargame Leveraging the Internet (MMOWGLI) sponsored by the Office of Naval Research (ONR).
+Don Brutzman is a computer scientist and Associate Professor working in the Modeling Virtual Environments & Simulation (MOVES) Institute at the Naval Postgraduate School in Monterey California.
+Currently he cochairs the Extensible 3D (X3D) and X3D CAD Working Groups for the Web3D Consortium.
+Together with Leonard Daly he is coauthor of the book X3D Graphics for Web Authors, published April 2007 by Morgan Kaufmann.
 He is a retired naval submarine officer.
-His research interests include underwater robotics, real-time 3D computer graphics, artificial intelligence, and high-performance networking.
+His research interests include real-time 3D computer graphics, underwater robotics, artificial intelligence, and high-performance networking.

 Darrell Hurt, Ph.D., heads the Computational Biology Section of the Bioinformatics and Computational Biosciences Branch in the Office of Cyber Infrastructure and Computational Biology at the National Institute of Allergy and Infectious Diseases (NIAID).
 Dr. Hurt focuses on computational structural biology, including protein folding, docking, and molecular dynamics.
 He also provides special expertise in 3D printing, visualization, and modeling.
 Before working at NIAID, Dr. Hurt did postdoctoral work in lipid signaling and cell trafficking using X-ray crystallography with Dr. James Hurley at National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
 His educational background includes a B.S. in Chemistry with honors from Brigham Young University and a combined M.S./Ph.D. in Chemistry from Cornell University under the mentorship of Dr. Jon Clardy.
 His doctoral work was recognized with the Pauling Award from the American Crystallographic Association, and he is the author of several scientific research articles.